Why is this information important? What are the implications?

 Where can I access Dartmouth Atlas data?

-Research Data: Research data is available for download though the Research Data Archives of the Atlas Data Website.
+Research Data: Research data is available for download through the Research Data Archives of the Atlas Data Website.

-Geographic Crosswalks: ZIP code to HSA to HRR crosswalk files available at our Crosswalk Files page.
+Geographic Crosswalks: ZIP code to HSA to HRR crosswalk files also available at the Atlas Data Website’s Supplemental Research Data page.

 What is an HSA/HRR?
 How are the populations determined?